Exploring maths with friends and peers

 Our clubs encourage students to relax, play around and tinker with maths ideas, building curiosity and subject knowledge along the way.

-Thanks to the heartfelt support we have received from our local south London community, families and charities & from mathematicians and maths educators wider afield, we have been able to grow and share our maths ethos with a much wider network of families.
+Thanks in large part to the support and inspiration we have received from our local south London community, families and charities & from mathematicians and maths educators wider afield, we have been able to grow and share our maths ethos with a much wider network of families.
 This support has also propelled our efforts in widening access and participation to enriching maths experiences for some of our most vulnerable and marginalised community residents, forging relationships and trust upon which we hope even greater things can happen one day.
 We look forward to developing new possibilities which can continue to inspire, connect and build our next generation of mathematical thinkers and learners.
 Thank you for taking a look at our page!

 In our clubs, we’ll learn how to play as well as practise maths together.
 We hope that what may begin as two distinct approaches to maths in our students’ minds, will eventually converge as one and the same thing, drawing out deeper enjoyment and success with their future maths journeys.